Designing a safe, inclusive, and supportive resource hub for parents navigating new autism diagnoses (5 min read)

 💡 What I Learned

-Emotional design and assistive tech can (and should) coexist.
+• Emotional design and assistive technology can and should coexist